Jurassic Park: Changes from the novel

 Spielberg removed an early scene in the novel, in which a pack of Procompsognathus kill a baby, as he found it too horrific.
-Another scene set in a pterosaur aviary was also removed, as it did not move the plot along.
 A major sequence, present in the novel and the two earlier screenplays, involved the T. rex chasing Grant and Hammond's grandchildren in a raft down a river.
 Koepp chose not to include this in his script: "I never wanted the raft sequence.
 It seemed to me that at certain points in the book we were being taken on sort of an obligatory tour past every dinosaur the park had to offer."
 He said the omission was an easy choice, calling the sequence redundant and noting that it would have been "monstrously expensive" to shoot.
 Computer-generated imagery would be used to create some of the film's dinosaurs, and the technology's limitations at that time were another factor in removing the raft sequence.
 Koepp said that "making a T. rex, period, was going to be this enormous challenge.
 In the early '90s, water was still a big challenge for CG, and so the idea of making a T. rex and then having it swim was a bridge too far."
-Scenes from the novel that were cut from the film adaptation would gradually be included in sequels, with the raft sequence being featured in the 2025 film Jurassic World Rebirth.
+Scenes from the novel that were cut from the film adaptation would gradually be included in sequels, with the raft sequence being featured in Jurassic World Rebirth.
+Other novel sequences featured in sequels include one set in a pterosaur aviary, which was removed as it did not move the plot along and was repurposed for Jurassic Park III and another scene involving characters being trapped behind a waterfall by a T. rex, which was adapted in The Lost World: Jurassic Park.

+The film's opening changed several times across various drafts of the screenplay.
+The novel's opening scene involved an injured park worker being brought to a medic by staff, who attempt to cover up that he was attacked by a dinosaur.
+Crichton's first draft skipped this, jumping straight to Grant and Sattler's introduction in Montana.
+His revised script opened with a different sequence pulled from the novel, featuring the daughter of a beachgoing family getting attacked by dinosaurs, which later got retooled into the opening of The Lost World.
+Scotch Marmo's draft began with a shot of blood being extracted from a mosquito encased in amber, followed by Grant and Sattler's introduction.
+Koepp liked the novel's opening, and used a slightly modified version of it to open his first draft.
+Spielberg, however, found it too reminiscent of a similar scene in Jaws, so Koepp pivoted the scene to focus on the dinosaur attack itself.